What is the Law Regarding Employment in Newark?

 "At-Will" vs. Contract Employment Terms

-Most of the time employment is considered to be "at-will", although in some instances there may be an employment contract between the employer and employee for a set period of time.
-"At-will" employers or employees may terminate the employment at any given time, if the reasons are not illegal.
-Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Newark employee and employer.
+Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
+"At-will" employers or employees can end the employment at any given time, if the reasons are not illegal.
+Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Newark employee and employer.

 Anti-Discrimination laws in Newark

-Laws which make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Newark citizens.
-Newark residents must follow laws which prohibit employer discrimination against members of various classes.
+Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Newark citizens.
+Newark residents must follow laws which prohibit employer discrimination against members of different classes.
 These classes include age, gender, race, religion, disability, and national origin.